mootools/mootools-core/README.md

 				'safari5_osx10_6'
 			],

 	These tasks can be chained so its possible to test more than 3 browsers on the same test.
-But not more than 3 paralel.
+But not more than 3 parallel.

 __Example of a task chain:__
 (This will run [registered tasks](http://gruntjs.com/api/grunt.task)that have been defined in the steps described before.)